mezgoodle/todo_react-native/README.md

 Sanity + React Native app example
 ===

 This is a [React Native](https://facebook.github.io/react-native/) app for the creating TODO-list.
+Code is from one lesson on YouTube.
+I didn't deploy this project.

 ## Setup